Taming the Unicorn

 Samson asked his parents to talk to the girl's parents to arrange a marriage.
 His parents should have said, "No, we're not going to help you behave like a fool.
 If you're going to do that, you arrange it yourself, but don't bring that pagan into this house."
 It might have given him a bit of a shock to have his adoring parents speak to him that way, and made him have second thoughts about what he wanted to do, if it was going to alienate his parents.

 Instead, they tried to reason with him.
 "What?
 Aren't there enough nice Jewish girls, that you have to go running after a shiksa?"
 He just looked at his father and said bluntly, "Get her for me.
 I like her."
 Manoah may have grumbled, but he did as he was told.
-He wasn't willing to risk having his long–awaited son upset with him, but he should have stood up to that raging unicorn that was stamping and snorting at him through his son's flesh.
+He wasn't willing to risk having his long–awaited son upset with him, but he should have stood up to that raging unicorn that was stamping and snorting at him through his son's flesh, demanding that he let Samson have that Philly.

 The Philistines got stirred up when Samson teased them with a riddle during his wedding celebrations.
 They couldn't figure it out.
 They pressured his wife to find out the answer, so that they wouldn't lose a bet that Samson made with them.
 She turned on the tears and Samson caved in.
-When the Philistines told him the answer to his riddle, he was furious because he knew they had gotten the answer out of his wife.
+When the Philistines told him the answer to his riddle, he was furious because he knew they had gotten the answer out of his wife, likely by using threats.
 He paid his bet, at the cost of thirty Philistine lives, and then returned to his parents.

 After a while, Samson got over his anger towards his wife and went back to visit her, only to find out that she was now married to his best friend.
 So, the war was on.
 It was Samson against the Philistines and the Philistines were always coming out the losers, much to their dismay.